You probably have heard the term lacquer thinner and know from the name itself that it is designed to thin out lacquer.

 Apply the thinner evenly across the surface, let it sit momentarily, then remove.

-In addition to the sheen, it also removes residues from plastic or cement surfaces.
 Plus, you can also remove stains caused by varnish or paint from many types of fabrics.

 Just remember to use a spray instead of a nylon brush as the acetone present may weaken the bristles of the brush.

 Paint and lacquer thinners may come in a variety of different containers that varies in sizes and shapes.